Skip to content

-The hyva-tokens command
+The hyva-tokens Command

-Design tokens are essentially key-value pairs that store design-related information, such as colors, spacing, and typography.
+Design tokens are key-value pairs that store design-related information such as colors, spacing, and typography.
+A similar concept was used in earlier JavaScript-based TailwindCSS configurations.
+For a deeper dive, check out the Design Tokens section.

-While you can import a JSON file with design tokens directly into your tailwind.config.js file in Tailwind v2 and v3, mapping the values can be cumbersome.
+While you can import a JSON file with design tokens directly into your tailwind.config.js in Tailwind v2 and v3, mapping the values can be cumbersome.
+Instead, hyva-tokens focuses on CSS output, converting your design tokens into CSS custom properties (variables).
+This approach is inspired by tools like Fylgja CSS Props Builder and Style Dictionary.

 By default, hyva-tokens looks for a file named design.tokens.json in your tailwind/ directory.
-You can customize this and other options in a hyva.config.json file located in the root of your Tailwind directory.
+You can customize this and other options in a hyva.config.json file in the root of your Tailwind directory.

-Specifying a Source File
+Specifying a Custom Token Source File

 {